rrwick/Addivox/docs/docs/faq_and_miscellaneous_tips.md

 **DirectSound** is the basic Windows option.
 It is useful as a fallback and often works without extra setup, but it may have too much latency for live playing.

 **WASAPI** is another built-in Windows option.
 Addivox supports WASAPI shared mode, which allows other applications to keep using the audio device at the same time.
 On some systems it may work well, but it is not always lower-latency than DirectSound.

+## Clipping audio on macOS and Windows

+Addivox can produce floating-point audio above 0 dBFS, especially if a patch has high per-harmonic levels, is played at full breath, uses **Level variation** or if the global **Level** knob is turned up.
+The **Main Out** meter shows peak output level; if it reaches the red range, the signal is at or above 0 dBFS and may clip somewhere after Addivox.

+Whether or not an output level > 0 dBFS will cause clipping distortion seems to depend on the platform and audio driver.
+In my experience, macOS (Core Audio) and Windows WASAPI are tolerant of high levels, and I do not hear distortion when Addivox exceeds 0 dBFS.
+But with Windows DirectSound and Windows ASIO, I do hear clipping distortion.

+The safest habit is to watch the **Main Out** meter during playing, and if you see it reach the red range, reduce the overall level, either via the [per-harmonic](per-harmonic_settings.md) Level tab or the global Level knob.

 ## Is a Pro Tools (AAX) plugin available?